Bondi121/Blog-Portfolio-Project/README.md

 1. User can create account
 2. User can login with username only
 3. User can delete their account
-4. User can Update thier account
+4. User can update thier account
 5. User can update thier post
 6. User can delete thier post
 7. User can search for a post by title